-Breast reduction surgery recovery should be a marathon, not a sprint.
+Breast reduction recovery should be a marathon, not a sprint.
 In other words, it’s critical to give your body adequate time to heal during this crucial period.
+The removal of excess breast tissue takes time to heal from.
 Resting, sleeping, and slowing down are all essential.

 Still, it’s understandable that many Houston breast reduction patients are anxious to return to their regular lives.
 They want to go back to work, start exercising again, and go shopping for new clothes!
 It’s also true that breast reduction surgery recovery can be slow and monotonous for some.

 This is especially the case for those who are used to a fast-paced lifestyle.
 The words “slow down” are not in some people’s vocabulary.